dsdanielpark/open-interview/README.md

 - OpenAI GPT: Use `InterviewGPT` for GPT-based content generation.
 - Anthropic Claude: Use `InterviewClaude` for Claude-based interviews.
 <br>

+## Contribution
+For detailed guidance on contributions, please refer to the [contribution guide](https://github.com/dsdanielpark/open-interview/tree/main/docs).
+We appreciate your interest in contributing and look forward to your valuable input.

+Thank you for supporting our project.

 ## FAQ & Support